meadej/git-praise/readme.md

 ## Prerequisites and Running

 ```
-git version 2.0.0 +
+- git version 2.0.0 +
-working bash shell
+- bash shell
+- bruised ego from months of struggling to learn git conflict resolution tactics to no avail
 ```
 Simply download the included bash script and run it to install.
+Enjoy.